A sole proprietorship has – and can only have – one owner who must be a natural person.

 If you do, then, of course, you are also interested in getting paid for your hard work.
 You pay salary from the company to yourself, and your profit in the company corresponds to your salary before tax.
 Approximately one half of the company’s profits typically go to SKAT.

 If you need help with your sole proprietorship, you are more than welcome to contact us.
+Advokatgruppen is available to assist you with your Danish sole proprietorship.
+We are experts and have a lot of experience in Danish law.

-Personally owned small business (PMV):
+Personally owned small business (PMV)

 PMV status is an opportunity for small personally owned companies with a turnover of less than DKK 50,000.00 per year.
 These companies do not have a duty to register with the Danish Business Authority, but they can choose to do so and get a CVR number and thus a digital identity.
 It will be necessary for companies to have a CVR number in many contexts.
 E.g. when making certain reports to authorities or if the company needs a digital employee signature.